SimplyBuilt/embedded.js/README.md

 ## Quick Example

-Suppose to we have some web content we want to be embeddable across the web.
-The usually recipe for this is to embed the content through an IFrame.
+Suppose we have some web content we want to be embeddable across the web.
+The usual recipe for this is to embed the content through an IFrame.

 Since this content may be consumed on a variety of devices, it needs to be responsive and potentially variable in height.
-In order for embedding to work well, the IFrame in the top document needs to be able to dynamically resize itself to height of the content.
+In order for embedding to work well, the IFrame in the top document needs to be able to dynamically resize itself to the height of the content.
 To achieve this we can use Embedded.js!

-First, we setup a script tag with the hook and a few data attributes:
+First, we set up a script tag with the hook and a few data attributes:

 ```html
 <script src="/js/hook.js" data-api="/js/embed.js" data-location="http://example.com/embeddable-content"></script>
 ```

 The `data-api` attribute specifies where to find the embed script.
-The `data-location` attribute specified the `src` attribute for the dynamically created `<iframe>`.
+The `data-location` attribute specifies the `src` attribute for the dynamically created `<iframe>`.

-Next, include the client script within the embedded content like such:
+Next, include the client script within the embedded content like so:

 ```html
 <head>